toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## March 2026
+* Clint Smith, _How the Word is Passed: A Reckoning with the History of Slavery Across America_ (Little, Brown and Company: 2021)

 ## February 2026
 * Ivan Illich, _The Church, Change and Development_ (Urban Training Center Press: 1970)
 * Pallavi Sharma Dixit, _Edison: A Novel_ (Third State Books: 2024)